If you are having problems paying your mortgage (or secured loan) or are in arrears, help and assistance is available.

 Ensure you claim all the benefits you are entitled to such as Working Tax Credit, Child Tax Credit or Council Tax Benefit.
-Try using an online benefit calculator or you can contact your local Citizens Advice Bureau .
+Try using an online benefit calculator or you can contact your local Citizens Advice .

 - Mortgage Pre-Action Protocol

 The Mortgage Pre Action Protocol sets out the steps that lenders are expected to take before starting court action.
-It encourages lenders and borrows to explore all the available options for paying off arrears and avoiding future payment problems.
+It encourages lenders and borrowers to explore all the available options for paying off arrears and avoiding future payment problems.
 If the protocol has not been followed, you can request that the hearing be adjourned to enable you to negotiate with the lender.

 Your lender should discuss their hardship options with you.
 They may: